alem-platform/bootcamp-go/story12/new_queue/README.md

 # new_queue

 Implement the `Queue` structure in Go, providing a standard queue functionality where items are added at the end and removed from the front.
 Define the internal structure as appropriate for a queue behavior.
+If the queue is empty, then the Pop method should return `nil`.

 **Function definition:**